 The basis of the issue is that pests can be harbored in untreated solid wood, and when shipped internationally, they can devastate ecosystems in other parts of the world.
 The ISPM-15 is a control system designed to mitigate the threat of non-native pests moving internationally.

-How to maintain the ISPM-15 standard?
+How to maintain ISPM-15 compliance?

 Heat treatment, however, is the solid wood packaging industry standard practice as of this time.

 After the fumigation or heating treatment, WPM is stamped or branded with the internationally recognized IPPC mark.
 The treatment method used and country of origin of WPM is also indicated by the mark.
 Included in this article is an example of an IPPC mark used in Canada.

 In order to ensure compliance with the ISPM-15 program, participants must work with an approved third party inspection agency.

 What about ISPM-15 requirements for trade between Canada and USA?

 Both Canada and USA are members of IPPC and have adopted ISPM-15 regulations to maintain international obligations.
 Therefore, international shipment or any other transportation of WPM must be treated and marked with the IPPC mark.
 Pallets, crating or any other WPM that are shipped back and forth between Canada and the USA, however, are exempt from ISPM-15 requirements, while in the case of transporting these materials from Canada or the US to any other countries, ISPM-15 rules do apply.

 North American businesses are concerned that ISPM-15 standard will likely come into effect for Canada-US cross-border pallet movements, at some point.
 While it was anticipated that the exemption would be waived in 2016 or 2017, the timeline for an enactment of ISPM-15 between Canada and the U.S. remains uncertain as of this time.